aercolino/enzymes3/nzymes-manual.md

 # Nzymes

-> **enzyme**:
-a substance produced by a living organism which acts as a catalyst to bring about a specific biochemical reaction.

-Nzymes is a WordPress plugin for injecting enzymes into a post.
+Nzymes is a WordPress plugin for injecting [enzymes](https://en.wikipedia.org/wiki/Enzyme) into a post.
-The [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) injection is: `{[ =Hello, World!= ]}`, and an injection is always an expression like this: `{[ enzyme-1 | enzyme-2 | ... enzyme-N ]}`.

 Nzymes automatically filters title, excerpt and content of any post type, looking for injections.

+The [Hello, World!](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) injection could be:

+* `Nzymes says "{[ =Hello, World!= ]}" to everybody.`

+which will render to:

+> Nzymes says "Hello, World!" to everybody.

-It orderly computes the result of each enzyme of an injection and replaces the result of the last enzyme to the whole injection.
+An injection is always an expression like this: `{[ enzyme-1 | enzyme-2 | ... enzyme-N ]}`.
+Nzymes orderly computes the result of each enzyme of an injection and replaces the result of the last enzyme to the whole injection.

-The result of the `=Hello, World!=` enzyme is `Hello, World!` thus, if we put the `{[ =Hello, World!= ]}` injection into the title of a post, that post would be published with a `Hello, World!` title.

-An enzyme can have one of three origins (itself, post, and author), one of three forms (literal, attribute, and custom field), and one of two behaviours (transclusion and execution).
+An enzyme has an origin (itself, post, and author), a form (literal, attribute, and custom field), and a behaviour (transclusion and execution).
 By combining these characteristics together, Nzymes allows you to greatly improve your posts.

 ## Part 1: Introduction